 So how do I do it?

-Historically learning has taken place with a group of people gathered together in one room, quite often from 08.30 in the morning to 18.00 at night – if not longer – and as much as possible is crammed into the day.
+Historically learning has taken place with a group of people gathered together in one room, quite often from 08.30 in the morning to 18.00 at night – if not longer.
+The days crammed with little breathing space.
 I don’t believe this works – or not very well.
-Adults learn by doing and if I’ve learned anything over the last 20 years it’s that smart people are very good at theorising what they should do, the difficulty is in actually implementing it the next day, back in work, with the routine pressures facing them.
-By the way, we’re also not good at learning new information for more than 5 hours at a time.
-Once that time is done the brains starts to fizzle – out.
+Adults learn by doing and if I’ve learned anything over the last 15+ years it’s that smart people are very good at theorising.
+Much less good at implementing the learning the next day, back in work, with the routine pressures facing them.

 We are also members of the internet age with all the possibilities that brings to the learning environment.
 But sitting in front of your computer all on your own doesn’t appeal to all (nor does the discipline to find the time to do it).
-So when I work with clients I try to get the best of both worlds into the design of a programme – in-person, on-line live, on-line self-directed and some 1:1 support.
-Which means at Jo Dale Consulting I offer the following:
+So when I work with clients I try to get the best of both worlds into the design of a programme.
+That can be in-person, on-line live, on-line self-directed and some 1:1 support – often blended.
+Here are some examples of how I work.

 Usually set at a maximum of 12-15.
-These are normally half days focused on specific topics so that we have the chance to get under the skin of it and discuss and debate solutions and actions to take.
+These are normally half days focused on specific topics so that we have the chance to get under the skin of what is going on, discuss and debate solutions and agree on actions to take.

 These are many and varied and can work as a great follow up to workshops.
-Providing new content or bolstering current work being done, they take the form of live on-line webinars with Q&A, videos to watch at the individuals’ convenience, podcast interviews etc. If there is a cascade approach to the learning then notes for managers, ideas for how to take the learning out to their teams can all be done online.
+Providing new content or bolstering current work being done, they take the form of live on-line webinars with Q&A, videos to watch at the individuals’ convenience, podcast interviews etc. If there is a cascade approach to the learning then managers get notes and ideas for how to take the learning out to their teams.

 Next level retreats

 Sometimes the only way we can see clearly is to step away from the day-to-day, give ourselves space to reflect, plan ahead, breathe, decide and reboot to move to the next level.
 That’s what these retreats are about.
-Arranged at a variety of venues, often in and around the New Forest, and designed to provide a blend of intense work with personal time carved out to recharge.
+Arranged at a variety of venues, always somewhere peaceful and away from it all, they are designed to provide a blend of intense work with personal time carved out to recharge.
 The days have a blend of individual work, group work, board sessions, walking workouts and last from 24 to 36 hours.

-If you would like further information on any of these things we offer at Jo Dale Consulting, or to talk to clients who have experienced them, just contact me HERE.
+If you would like further information on any of these or to talk to clients who have experienced them, just contact me HERE.